Donearm/Scientia/content/hobbies/Fantasy.md

 In a separate page I keep my [Malazan notes](../malazan), which include the perhaps definitive chronology of the series.

+Also worth noting a project of a friend blogger that keeps the count of the wordcount of popular fantasy series [here](https://loopingworld.com/2009/03/06/wordcount/).

 ## Chronology of fantasy of importance

 * **1865**: Alice's Adventures in Wonderland is first published.